 The parking demand scenarios modeled during this study did not apply adjustments based on a suite of demand management tools.
 Implementation of these policies will further reduce parking demand and mitigate curbside impacts.
 The impacts of these potential transportation demand management (TDM) programs are described in this section.
 These factors are intended to offer a range of options that can help achieve desired curbside operations in the future.
 While the internal capture and local context adjustments applied in this analysis were conservative, these factors are expected to grow into the future.
 The more comprehensively the elements described in this section are applied, the greater the ultimate parking reduction will be.
 Most of these strategies are complementary to one another and work best when implemented as part of a district-wide TDM package.
-These strategies are part of a toolset - they are not all expected to be implemented.
-Each strategy provides one option to further reduce parking demand in the future if needed.
+These strategy provides one option to further reduce parking demand in the future if needed.
 The findings of this study indicate that parking demand from the speculative future development program can be successfully accommodated even without accounting for the impacts of these potential demand management tools.